"Gastronomic Capital of the Americas."

 Morning at leisure - Enjoy your morning at leisure, relaxing at the Sanctuary Lodge.
 Afterwards take a shuttle bus to the town of Aguas Calientes to catch the train back to the Sacred Valley.

 Vistadome Train - Aguas Calientes to Ollantaytambo - As the name implies, the Vistadome train features spectacular panoramic windows to make the most of the incredible scenic views during the amazing journey.
+This service has a total of five cars and is PeruRail's mid-range option, offering comfort and quality as well as snacks and refreshments.
+The focus of the Vistadome are the breathtaking surroundings while giving you the opportunity to take some spectacular photos of the journey.
 The ride from Aguas Calientes to Ollantaytambo is 1 and 1/2 hours.

 Transfer from Ollantaytambo Train Station to Cusco - You will be met upon your arrival at the Ollantaytambo Train Station and travel by private car to your Cusco accomodations.